 - Group therapy for anxiety - this form of therapy takes place in a group setting with other Life Works clients.
 This treatment format has been found to be highly effective in the treatment of co-occurring anxiety along with addictions and eating disorders.
 Discussing your problems in a group enables you to share your experiences with other people, receive feedback on your progress and offer mutual support in a highly compassionate environment

-- One-to-one therapy for anxiety - one-to-one therapy is used in addition to group therapy in the treatment of anxiety.
+- 1:1 therapy for anxiety - 1:1 therapy is used in addition to group therapy in the treatment of anxiety.
 This form of therapy allows you to explore your co-occurring anxiety in detail with one of our experts, as well as begin to identify the underlying causes and triggers for your condition

 - Cognitive behavioural therapy (CBT) for anxiety - CBT, a widely used type of psychotherapy, aims to address the destructive thought processes that underpin your anxiety, examining why these beliefs and thought patterns have become dysfunctional, before encouraging you to view the situation in new and healthier ways